Finishes, Styles, Wood types

 Stains

-To bring out the defining character of any wood species, we hand-spray and hand-rub all our stains.
-It requires a lot of skills.
-Stain with glaze add depth and dimension.
-A flood coat of glaze is applied over the entire base stain, than hand-wipe so that glaze stays in the cracks, crevices and grain-lines.
+To bring out the defining character of any wood species, we hand-spray and hand-rub all of our stains.
+It requires a lot of skill.
+Stain with glaze adds depth and dimension.
+A flood coat of glaze is applied over the entire base stain, then hand-wiped so that glaze stays in the cracks, crevices and grainlines.

 img_0672